What's The Harm?: Content

 The site defines its purpose as to "make a point about the danger of not thinking critically."
 According to the creator, the site presents examples of problems caused when people are misled about pseudoscientific practices.
 In the majority of cases, conventional medicine is forgone in favor of unconventional treatment.
-The site has identified over 300,000 people it claims have been killed and another 300,000 people injured, as well as 2 to 3 billion dollars worth of economic damages, based on what it considers to be dangerous practices ranging from acupuncture to vitamin megadoses.
+The site has identified over 300,000 people it claims have been killed and another 300,000 injured, as well as 2 to 3 billion dollars' worth of economic damages, based on what it considers to be dangerous practices ranging from acupuncture to vitamin mega-doses.
 The site also includes what ABC News calls "seemingly benign things" such as GPS, home birth, and vegetarianism.

 Reception

 The site has gotten praise from the skeptic community.
 James Randi called the site "an important site" in a post to his SWIFT newsletter.
 James Randi Educational Foundation President Phil Plait posted in his Discover magazine blog, "Now when someone asks 'What's the harm?' you can send them right to What's The Harm....
 It's a very interesting place to click around."

 Skeptics Society Executive Director Michael Shermer has said of the site, "I think it's excellent.
 'What's the harm?' is the question that all of us skeptics get asked whenever we do interviews on T.V. or debate people about irrational beliefs.
 And often, they are quite harmful."
 Penn Jillette called it "an amazingly great website" in his video blog Penn Says.
 "It's terrific, it's a great site.
 When someone says to you 'what's the harm' in a certain thing, go to What's The Harm and check it out."
 Further, an article by Matt Crowley in Skeptical Inquirer suggested that the harms involved in pursuing pseudoscience can be subtle and nuanced.
-Crowley's review of the What's the Harm? website proposed that if one does not employ critical thinking in this area, then that person will waste time on ideas that lack credibility and intellectual rigour.
+Crowley's review of the What's the Harm? website proposed that if one does not employ critical thinking in this area, then that person will waste time on ideas that lack credibility and intellectual rigor.
 This could lead such a person into "... the byzantine complexity and disorienting incoherence of many fringe beliefs".

 The site has been cited as a useful resource in mainstream media articles about alternative medicine, pseudoscience and the paranormal.

 Others have criticized the site for what they consider to be extreme examples and bias towards one point of view over others.
 Len Torine of the American Vegetarian Association said of the site's vegetarianism page, "They're just extreme examples and has nothing to do with veganism or vegetarianism.
 It's just nonsense.
 It's just silly."
 Steven Novella admits that the stories only amount to anecdotal evidence, and that there are "plenty of stories of 'medical misadventures' in standard medicine" as well, so the site is not a substitute for scientific evidence, however he still believes the collected stories provide "legitimate cautionary tales."